 Some train companies will only carry your scooter if you hold a scooter permit issued by them.
 Other train operators will convey only your scooter if it is folded down and placed in the luggage rack.
 In many cases staff will not lift them into or out of the train; you or your companion will need to do this.

-The Research Institute for Consumer Affairs (RICA) undertook research in 2013 into acceptance of scooters on trains.
-For more details see the RICA report and National Rail Enquiries.
+For more details see National Rail Enquiries.
 The same rules on maximum weight and size as for wheelchairs apply to scooters: not longer than 120cm, not wider than 70cm and total weight of up to 300kg for scooter and rider.
 Some ramps can only carry up to 230kg.

 In many cases train companies expect scooter users to reserve a space to accommodate the scooter – usually with at least 24 hours’ notice.
 You may have to transfer to a fixed seat on the train; the company will advise you.